Waphhh/CV-snapchat-filter/README.md

 ### DISCLAIMER

-This program runs into a lot of memory issues, a lot of memory is advised, common zsh errors:
+This program runs into a lot of memory issues mainly due to tkinter, a lot of memory is advised, common errors:
 * trace trap
 * bus error
 * segmentation fault